SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You access a property or a method of a structure instance using dot syntax.
-You write the name of the instance,
+Write the name of the instance,
 followed by a period (``.``) and the name of the property or method:

 .. testcode:: structures